magnusmickelsson/pokeraidbot/README.md

 The simple bot, with command for map and showing pokemon information, is right now on master branch.

-The full feature bot, with raid management, is right now on branch spring-boot.
+The full feature bot, with raid management, is right now on branch raid-features.
 This branch has not been released yet and may contain bugs.

 ## Who?